Corsicaa/projetDevReact/README.md

 ***

 ## First step (19/12/22)
-- [ ] Register and login to the application
+- [ x ] Register and login to the application
 - [ ] Create your profile
 - [ ] Create your first event